populationgenomics/tob-wgs/scripts/vep/README.md

 # Test VEP using the analysis runner

-This runs a Hail query script in Dataproc using Hail Batch in order to run VEP on a hail matrix table.
-To run, use conda to install the analysis-runner, then execute the following command:
+This runs a Hail query script in Dataproc using Hail Batch in order to run VEP on a Hail matrix table.
+To run, install the analysis-runner, then execute the following command:

 ```sh
 VEP_VERSION=108.2 \